RustamSubkhankulov/Mandelbrot-Optimizations/README.md

 Note: in 'double' branch there is a uncompleted version of the same program, but with using 'double' type for calculating Mandelbrot set
 In 'main' version floats are used

+Note: 'noopt' version compiles with optimizations flar -O2, as version with optimization for fair compare

 Features
 --------
 src/mandelbrot/mandelbrot_conf.h contains configuration definition: